13 ID-E : X-ray Microprobe

 X-ray Absorption Fine Structure (µXAFS)

-Microfocused XAFS to determine the speciation (local chemistry, quantitative determination of the local geometric structure around the absorbing atom) of the elements.
-Depending on concentrations, both µ-XANES and µ-EXAFS are possible as is oxidation state mapping of materials.
-Both Si(111) and Si(311) DCM crystal sets are available depending on the energy resolutions required for the experiment.
+Microfocused XAFS can be be used to determine the speciation (local chemistry, quantitative determination of the local geometric structure around the absorbing atom) of the elements.
+Both µ-XANES and µ-EXAFS are possible, depending on concentration, as is oxidation state mapping.
+The beamline monochromator has both Si(111) and Si(311) crystal sets available.

 Compositional analysis and mapping for elements with X-ray emission energies between ~ 2-28 keV.
 Multiple elements can be analyzed simultaneously.
-MDL is highly dependent on sample, spectral overlaps, detector placement and absorbers, but ppb level detection is possible.
+Minimum detection limits depend strongly on sample and spectral overlaps in the XRF spectra.
+Parts-per-million level detection is typical, and ppb level detection is possible for some samples.
 Mapping utilizes continuous scanning approach with practical pixel times as low as 5-10 milliseconds.
 Non-destructive compositional mapping (diffusion, zonation), sector zoning in minerals, compositions of microparticles (soils, micrometeorites, aerosols), trace element distributions in cells, etc. Samples can be analyzed in air, in a moist or wet state, biological samples can be analyzed intact.

 X-ray Diffraction (µXRD)

 Microdiffraction analysis for mineral identification with spatial resolutions of <1 µm.
-Area detector readout at frame rates < 100 msec per frame possible using Perkin-Elmer amorphous silicon area detector, allowing for dynamic diffraction studies, diffraction mapping and tomography, etc.
+Area detector readout at frame rates < 20 msec per frame possible using Eiger 500K area detector (Eiger 1M will be available in mid-2021) allowing for diffraction mapping and tomography, etc.

 Fluorescence Computed Microtomography (fCMT)